Vinay07k/Covid-19_Tracker/README.md

 Covid tracker is a flutter application which help us to track the covid conditon in our area.

 #### Features:
-1. You can find the most affected country by covid and their statistics
+1. You can find the most affected country by covid and their statistics.
-2. You can also track country wise
+2. You can also track country wise.
-3. Dark and light mode
+3. Dark and light mode.

 <table>
   <tr>